 The development of positive character has played an important role at Peak to Peak since its inception.
 The school seeks to intentionally infuse character throughout the culture of the school, rather than adding it as an extra program.
 The school supports a positive environment through community service, a bullying prevention program, a code of conduct, and an honor code.
-Additionally, the school maintains a strong dress code.
 Peak to Peak students work hard in their academic endeavors and they also spend time enjoying extracurricular competitions and after-school activities.

 Are special education services available?

 Yes.
 Peak to Peak provides resource-level support to encourage academic growth for our children with special needs.
 Students receive instructional interventions and accommodations within the general classroom setting.
 Curriculum is often adapted to meet the needs of our special education population, but rarely modified.
 The special education process is a collaborative effort involving families and staff members.
 The Special Education Services team members are a professional group who have extensively worked with the academic, social-emotional, developmental, and cognitive aspects of student achievement, and bring a unique skill set to the school environment.
 The Special Education team includes special education teachers, paraeducators, speech/language pathologist, school social worker, and related service providers.
 In collaboration with the multi-disciplinary team, that includes: general education interventionists, general education teachers, school counselors, and school administrators, the Special Education team provides services to students according to Individualized Education Plans.
 The team provides resources to teachers, students, and families.
 Services are available at the elementary, middle, and high school levels.
 Peak to Peak Charter School offers a depth of service model that maintains depth of service at 80% or more in the general education classroom through inclusive practices and student support structures.
 More information about each school level is provided in the Student Academic Support section of our website.